i2p/i2p.www/i2p2www/spec/proposals/144-ecies-x25519-aead-ratchet.rst

 Ephemeral Key Section Decrypted data
 ````````````````````````````````````

-Ephemeral Key Section contains flags and a key:
+The Ephemeral Key section contains flags and a key.
+It is always 40 bytes.
+When used in the one-time message, the key is all zeroes.

 .. raw:: html